ThoffyLi/LA-Metro-Bike-Share-Analysis/README.md

 ### Data Source
 https://bikeshare.metro.net/about/data/

-### Data Cleaning
-There are 9 raw data files.
+From the link above, 9 raw data files are downloaded.
 Put them in the same directory with 'Data cleaning.r' and run this r file, the cleaned data'LA_metro.csv' will be generated.
 For your convenience, 'LA_metro.csv' is also uploaded in the format of zip file.